getporter/porter/docs/content/faq.md

 Porter is an implementation of the CNAB specification.
 Cloud Native Application Bundles is a different way of answering "_How do I reliably, securely deploy an application and its infrastructure?_".
-It isn't replacing ansible or terraform but adding some concepts on top.
-For example, packaging together the terraform binary and your terraform scripts into an immutable bundle with a digest that attests that the contents haven't been altered, that can be distributed via OCI (docker) registries or USB sticks to get into air-gapped networks.
+It isn't replacing Ansible or Terraform but adding some concepts on top.
+For example, packaging together the Terraform binary and your Terraform scripts into an immutable bundle with a digest that attests that the contents haven't been altered, that can be distributed via OCI (docker) registries or USB sticks to get into air-gapped networks.

-The CNAB spec is pretty open ended about how to implement the spec, but Porter took the route of making it incredibly easy to take existing tools, like kubectl, terraform, the azure/aws/gcloud CLIs, and use them inside a bundle.
+The CNAB spec is pretty open-ended about how to implement the spec, but Porter took the route of making it incredibly easy to take existing tools, like kubectl, Terraform, the azure/aws/gcloud CLIs, and use them inside a bundle.
 So that you don't need to rewrite existing scripts.

 ## Does Porter replace Duffle?